-State Policy Network’s InternNet is a national speaker series that equips the next generation of state-based leaders for the freedom movement.
-The InternNet connects policy experts, liberty visionaries, and free-market leaders to interns at state-based think tanks and allied organizations in the states.
-In this virtual forum, interns learn from thought leaders they would rarely have the opportunity to engage with directly outside of Washington, DC.
+State Policy Network’s InternNet is a national speaker series designed to empower the next generation of state-based leaders for the freedom movement.
+The InternNet connects policy experts, liberty visionaries, and free market leaders to interns at state-based think tanks and allied organizations in the states.
+In this virtual forum, interns have an opportunity to engage directly with thought leaders they would rarely have the opportunity to meet outside of Washington, DC.

-Launched in 2017 by the Mackinac Center for Public Policy, the inaugural season consisted of 10 sessions attended by student interns from 18 think tanks, including Nevada, South Carolina, Texas, and Wisconsin.
+InternNet was launched in 2017 by the Mackinac Center for Public Policy.
 In 2019, 84 students participated, representing 32 states and 41 organizations.

 Who is eligible to participate?